mmnessim/pico-weather-display/README.md

 # Pico Weather Display
 This is a simple project to display the current weather with a Pico 2 W and an E-Ink display.
 For this project I used the Waveshare [EPD2in9B](https://www.waveshare.com/wiki/Pico-ePaper-2.9-B) display and Waveshare's provided C libraries and drivers.
+It's also a work in progress!
+Expect bugs, naive implementations, and all sorts of other problems as I work my way through.

 ## TODOS
 This is very much a work in progres, so there are many things to do.

 * Create a web portal to reset wifi credentials, zip code, or do other management
+* Parse headers in http response more effectively
 * Refine backend server
-* Send zip code to backend server
+* ~~Send zip code to backend server~~
 * Incorporate mbedTLS to make https requests and publicly host backend server
 * Revisit LCD1602 implementation and make sure it's up to date
-* Take and upload pictures
+* Take and upload pictures for README
+* Maybe combine frontend and backend into one repo

 ## Backend
 The Pico makes requests to a backend server written in Go, which in turn fetches and returns weather data from the [OpenWeather API](https://openweathermap.org/api).
 It is an extremely minimal server at this point with just one endpoint.

 ## Getting Started
 First off, you'll need a Pico 2 W (I have not tested with a Pico W, but you can give it a try!) and either an EPD2in9B display or an LCD1602 display.
-I wrote the LCD1602 driver myself, so no guarantees it will work with a different model
+If you haven't already, follow Raspberry Pi's [instructions](https://www.raspberrypi.com/documentation/microcontrollers/c_sdk.html) for installing the Pico C/C++ SDK or official VSCode extension. *If you're using the VSCode extension, you're probably best off following the official instructions to import and build the project, so feel free to disregard the rest of these instructions.*

 Next, clone this repo on your computer, cd into the directory, and create a build directory.
 ```sh